giantswarm/handbook/content/docs/support-and-ops/ops-recipes/kyverno-stuck-upgrade-pending.md

 confidentiality: public
 ---

-There have been cases where the cluster upgrades, for example from AWS v18 -> v19, provoked the security bundle and in particular Kyverno get stuck in Helm `pending-upgrade` till manual intervention.
+There have been cases where during cluster upgrades, for example from AWS v18 -> v19, the Kyverno migration logic takes longer than the default `app-operator` installation timeout.
+This can result in Kyverno getting stuck in Helm `pending-upgrade` and requiring manual intervention.

-To force the resolution the best idea is to rollback to previous version.
+To force the resolution the best idea is to rollback to previous version, which will cause `app-operator` to re-reconcile the App and refresh the stuck Helm charts.

 ```
 CLUSTER_ID=XXXXX; helm rollback -n "$CLUSTER_ID" "$CLUSTER_ID"-security-bundle $(helm ls -n $CLUSTER_ID -f "$CLUSTER_ID"-security-bundle -o yaml | yq '.[].revision') --force